tMaxx/nord-next/README.md

 ### Author's ramblings

-- Currently focused on getting this into JetBrains plugin marketplace.
-We'll see how things go.
 - I might try to sneak in some keybindings I use.
 XWin ones.
 On Windows.
 Adventure awaits.
 - I'll be trying to maintain it as new things appear, but since this is just a couple of text files, it shouldn't be hard...
 Right?
 - Idea of `Darker` themes shamelessly stolen from that one awesome Material UI theme that stopped being awesome when it became paid.
 I really liked the Oceanic variant, but Nord is better, because it's free.